 (2) Payment rates are established on a per person basis depending on the group size in which transportation is provided.
 When more than one individual is receiving transportation, the number of individuals in the group shall be determined by totaling the number of individuals, regardless of funding source, for whom transportation is being provided.

-(3) Under the level one waiver, payment for homemaker/personal care, informal respite, institutional respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.
+(3) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, residential respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.

 R.C.
 119.032 review dates: 03/19/2017